Emergency Medical Technician (EMT) - Basic Salary

 Popular Skills for Emergency Medical Technician (EMT) - Basic

-Survey results suggest that Basic Emergency Medical Technicians use a fairly large toolkit of professional skills.
-Most notably, skills in Phlebotomy, Critical Care, Emergency Response, and Transport are correlated to pay that is above average, with boosts between 7 percent and 19 percent.
+Survey results suggest that Basic Emergency Medical Technicians put a wide range of professional skills to use.
+Most notably, skills in Phlebotomy, Critical Care, Emergency Response, and Transport are correlated to pay that is above average, with boosts between 6 percent and 18 percent.
 At the other end of the pay range are skills like CPR.
-The majority of those who know Emergency Medical Services also know CPR.
+It is often found that people who know Emergency Medical Services are also skilled in CPR.

 Pay by Experience Level for Emergency Medical Technician (EMT) - Basic